 We’re now well and truly into the Decade Of Purpose.
 We’ve got connection (2000s) and convenience (2010s) down, and now businesses and brands are coming to terms with their place as a stakeholder in building a better world.
+It’s all about CSR importance now.

 If you haven’t considered Corporate Social Responsibility within your business strategy, you are probably in the minority.